Lanceback/FileFrog/README.md

 # FileFrog
 Searches for folders in the current Directory and 'hops' into whichever it chooses.
 If it doesn't see a folder, it will instead 'hop' upwards.
 Nothing super exciting, I know.
+I put it together in like ten minutes and then spent thirty minutes playing around with it.

 ## Why?
 Just for fun.